 |Recruits:||Recruiting Areas: Alaska, Northern California, Colorado, Hawaii, Idaho, Iowa, Kansas, Minnesota, Missouri, Montana, Nebraska, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming|

-Chris Batti is in his fourth season on the Harvard football staff as the running backs coaching assistant in 2015.
+Chris Batti is in his seventh season on the Harvard football staff as the running backs coaching assistant in 2018.

 Batti handles Harvard’s recruiting efforts in Northern California, Colorado, Nevada, Utah, Wyoming, Montana, Alaska, British Columbia and Hawaii.

 The Crimson's rushing attack ranked in the top half of the Ivy League in 2017 and was led by first team all-league selection Charlie Booker III, who rushed for 81.4 yards per game, third in the conference.

 Harvard finished the season with a 9-1 record and its 17th Ivy League championship in 2015.
 Batti helped lead senior Paul Stanton, Jr. to a unanimous All-Ivy first team selection.
 Stanton finished second in the Harvard record books with 38 career touchdowns and 36 career rushing scores.
 He ranked fourth with 2,906 career yards and third with 228 career points.
 During his senior campaign, Stanton led the Ancient Eight in rushing with 809 yards.